Bonding to New-Born Babies

-The strong and good feelings for the child comes sometimes quickly and at times slowly.
+The strong and good feelings for the child sometimes comes quickly and at times slowly.

 You can do things yourself, which help the bonding process.

 - Put the baby directly on your bare chest.
-If the room is warm the little one could wear a diaper or a convenience cloth.
+If the room is warm, the little one could wear a diaper or a convenience cloth.
 This kind of skin to skin contact calms down the new-born baby and helps him to adjust to the new life.

 - Speak gently and describe what you see and sense about baby’s needs.
-When ever he needs to be breast-fed let him have free admittance.
+Whenever he needs to be breast-fed let him have free admittance.
 By watching you will learn to know what’s going on.
 Hungry, tired or alert to study you.

 The bonding process is like a “pas des deux” where the two ballet dancers dance together perfectly without stepping on each other’s feet.